Approximate hierarchical Bayes small area estimation using NEF-QVF and poststratification: Methodology

 \section{Methodology}

-For each small area $i\;(i=\cdots,m)$, we partition the finite population into $G$ cells using factors available in the survey data that potentially influence the outcome variable of interest.
+For each small area $i\;(i=1,\cdots,m)$, we partition the finite population into $G$ cells using factors available in the survey data that potentially influence the outcome variable of interest.
 We assume that population sizes for these cells are known from the census data.
-Let $N_{ig}$ be the known population size of the $g^{th}$ cell in the $i^{th}$ area, $i=1,\cdots,m; g=1,\cdots,G.$
+Let $N_i$ and $N_{ig}$ be the known population sizes of the area $i$, and of the $g^{th}$ cell within the $i^{th}$ area respectively, $i=1,\cdots,m; g=1,\cdots,G.$ Naturally, $\sum_g N_{ig} = N_i$, and $\sum_i N_i = N$, $N$ being the finite population size.